 Funny story – I arrived at the Rainbow Church early and had it completely to myself.
 I leisurely set up my tripod and, just as I was ready, a busload of tourists pulled in and all 30 of them proceeded to have their photo taken in front of the arch.
 After 20 minutes waiting, the heavens opened and I had to dismantle my tripod and run for shelter.
 A photo fail if ever I’ve known one!

 Getting to the Rainbow Church: Most blogs will tell you to catch the MRT orange line to Sizihwan Station and take a ferry from the pier.
-However, I’d recommend taking the bus instead.
-This dropped me right beside the Rainbow Church which meant I didn’t have to walk 20 minutes from the ferry port.
+However, I took the bus which dropped me right beside the Rainbow Church meaning I didn’t have to walk 20 minutes from the ferry port.
 To do this, catch the MRT red line to Caoya Station then wait for the R9 bus to the Coastal Park.
-This only costs 12 TWD rather than 30 for the ferry.
+This only costs NT$12 rather than 30 for the ferry.

 Not far from the Rainbow Arch, a matter of metres in fact, is Cijin Shell Museum.
-It was closed when I visited on a Monday but you can go in to see 2,000+ species of sea life and precious shells, or simply snap the sculpture outside.
+It was closed when I visited on a Monday but any other day, you can go in to see 2,000+ species of sea life and precious shells, or simply snap photos of the sculpture outside.
 This enormous shell is very impressive and lined with gold.

-After exploring Cijin Island, I jumped on the ferry towards Pier 2 Art Center.
+After exploring Cijin Island, I jumped on the ferry back towards the mainland to visit Pier 2 Art Center.
 This enormous outdoor art museum is one of a kind!
-I loved how it merged into the city rather than sitting inside a stuffy gallery with an entrance fee.
+I loved how it merges into the city rather than sitting inside a stuffy gallery with an entrance fee.

 Pop inside the Visitor’s Centre to grab a free map of the area.